I feel the transition happening outside, from summer to fall, and it is so welcome.

-The nights are getting cooler, the breeze is coming in, and I swear I can smell it.
-(Yes, autumn has a smell, I can’t describe, but I recognize it.)
+The nights are getting cooler, the cool breeze is coming in, and I swear I can smell it.
+(Yes, autumn has a smell.
+I can’t quite describe it, but I recognize it each year.)

 I can’t get myself to follow directions when baking.
 Does anyone else have this problem?
 I’m not alone, right?

 I’ve always have great intentions to follow a recipe exactly as it’s written, but once I’m in the kitchen, I can’t explain what happens.

 A little white whole wheat white flour here, a little almond meal there, a little agave syrup here, some coconut oil there… ta-daa!
 Fortunately, rather than creating dissatisfying recipe failures, these experiments tend to result in healthier versions of the basic recipe that I started with.

 I have no problem eating someone else’s baked treats when they’re made with white sugar and bleached flour, but my conscience just won’t let me do it in my own kitchen.
 Especially when I have an arsenal of substitutes that, to me at least, taste great.

 Full disclosure: Sometimes my substitutions to end in disaster.
 Cookies that are too flat, bread that is too dense, desserts that are too sweet, or sometimes, not sweet enough.
 But other times, they turn out just right.